raimashaqi/ids-project/README.md

 1. Ensure you have installed Python programming language version 3.x.
 If haven't, please install it first here: https://www.python.org/downloads/
 2. Install requirement python libraries.
 Type it on command line: pip install -r requirements
 3. Run mini IDS Server in app > idsServer.py by typing it on command line: python app/idsServer.py
-4. Run front App in app > templates > index.html by typint it on command line: python app/templates/index.html
+4. Run front App in app > templates > index.html by typing it on command line: python app/templates/index.html
+5. (Optional) if you would like to test it by yourself, you can try it from attacker in app > attackerTest.py by typing it on command line: python app/attackerTest.py